lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/build.md

 #### Transpiling to ES5 {#transpiling-to-es5}

-Rollup, webpack and other build tools have plugins to support transpiling modern JavaScript for older browsers.
-[Babel](https://babeljs.io/) is the most commonly used transpiler.
+Rollup, webpack and other build tools have plugins to support transpiling modern JavaScript for older browsers. <a href="https://babeljs.io/" target="_blank" rel="noopener">Babel</a> is the most commonly used transpiler.

 Unlike some libraries, LitElement is delivered as a set of ES modules using modern JavaScript.
 When you build your app, you need to compile LitElement as well as your own code.

 If you have a build already set up, it may be configured to ignore the `node_modules` folder when transpiling.
 If this is the case, we recommend updating this to transpile LitElement and lit-html.
-For example, if you're using the [Rollup Babel plugin](https://github.com/rollup/rollup-plugin-babel), you might have a configuration like this to exclude the `node_modules` folder from transpilation:
+For example, if you're using the <a href="https://github.com/rollup/rollup-plugin-babel" target="_blank" rel="noopener">Rollup Babel plugin</a>, you might have a configuration like this to exclude the `node_modules` folder from transpilation:

 ```js
 exclude: [ 'node_modules/**' ]